-One of the more significant changes since the enactment of LB1059 was the formation of a "Learning Community" in the Omaha area in 2006.12 It is a group of school districts designed to share and equalize resources while also addressing the challenges of urban education on a broader basis than just one district.
-It allows school districts to create specialty programs to attract students from across the Learning Community so that each district does not have to offer such programs to a limited student population.
+Rather than annex districts, the Learning Community system groups school districts together to share and equalize resources while also addressing the challenges of urban education on a broader basis than just one district.
+It also allows school districts to create specialty programs to attract students from across the Learning Community so that each district does not have to offer such programs to a limited student population.
 The Learning Community is governed by a coordinating council and had a common property tax levy until 2017.
-Beginning in 2018/19, the Learning Community districts will receive equalization aid based on their own needs and resources in the formula as opposed to their share of the Learning Community's collective needs.
-However, the additional \$0.015 levy the Learning Community can levy for elementary sites and early childhood education programs remains.13
+Beginning in 2018/19, the Learning Community districts received equalization aid based on their own needs and resources in the formula as opposed to their share of the Learning Community's collective needs.
+However, the additional \$0.015 levy the Learning Community can levy for elementary sites and early childhood education programs still remains.16

-3 Michael S. Dulaney, The History of the Nebraska Tax Equity and Educational Opportunities Support Act (Dissertation Presented to University of Nebraska), p.
+6 Michael S. Dulaney, The History of the Nebraska Tax Equity and Educational Opportunities Support Act (Dissertation Presented to University of Nebraska), p.
 28, March 2007.